bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using-bitmark-shares.md

 ## Creating bitmark shares

-Any bitmark owner is able to create shares of a particular bitmark, that action divides the bitmark into a number of shares
+Any bitmark owner can divide a Bitmark certificate into a number of shares by creating the shares, then paying the associated fees.
+Additional commands can be used to verify the transaction.

 * The initial number of shares is not changeable after created.

-* Once the bitmark is converted into shares, it cannot be transferred any more.
-The provenance of the bitmark is terminated.
+* Once the bitmark is converted into shares, the certificate cannot be transferred any more, though the shares can be granted or swaped.
+The provenance of the bitmark is concluded.

 * All the created shares are alocated to the owner.